mrkylewarren/Sovol-SV08-Tinkering/AI Agent/Training Prompts & Context/General Context.md

 # AI Training Document: Full Context for Assisting with Sovol SV08 Klipper Configuration

-This document is a complete context prompt to train a future AI to assist you, based on our entire interaction.
-It’s designed to be copied directly into your GitHub README at [GitHub](https://github.com/mrkylewarren/Sovol-SV08-Tinkering).

 ## 1. General Situation

 ### Who You Are